Every journey matters.

 - Podcasts and videos that cover topics such as maternal risk factors for having a baby with a heart defect, consulting with a healthcare provider about medications during pregnancy, and more

-- A Fact Sheet collection page with handouts, an interactive quiz, infographics and multi-media buttons
+- A fact sheet collection page with handouts, infographics and multimedia buttons

 - Information about specific birth defects and how they are diagnosed